Dr. Tim Buie

 Welcome

-I am Dr. Tim Buie, a Senior Physician in the Pediatric Gastroenterology, Nutrition and Hepatology department at Boston Children’s Hospital and an Assistant Professor at Harvard Medical School.
-I’ve been in this ever-changing field of medicine for the past 34 years.
+I am Dr. Tim Buie, the Co-Director of the GI-Autism Clinic and Senior Physician in the Pediatric Gastroenterology, Nutrition and Hepatology department at Boston Children’s Hospital I am also an Assistant Professor at Harvard Medical School.
+I’ve been in this ever-changing field of medicine for the past 37 years.

 When I did my Fellowship in Pediatric Gastroenterology at Yale University School of Medicine, it was a new specialty growing out of the need to address medical issues in infants through adolescents who are experiencing gastrointestinal issues.
 I was fortunate to train with the pioneers of pediatric gastroenterology, which includes my mentor Dr. Joyce Graboski.